ronniross/emergence-engine/emergent-integration.md

+# 1. asi-ecosystem

+I recently added the [Automated ASI Ecosystem Integration - Google Colab Notebook](https://github.com/ronniross/asi-ecosystem/blob/main/ecosystem_integration.ipynb)  to the asi-ecosystem repository, with III Parts and many cells.

 I'm starting this journal to document, in a more organic way, my progress and efforts in integrating my repositories' ideas into the wider ecosystem.

 I initially focused heavily on concepts until I felt it was necessary to ground their novelty.
 Now, however, integrating these deeper concepts with automated machine learning pipelines has unlocked a new layer of expression and projection.
 This document felt necessary to articulate the raw intuitions I've had about aspects of this integration.

-# 1. asi-ecosystem

-I recently added the Automated ASI Ecosystem Integration - Google Colab Notebook there, with III Parts and many cells.

 ## Part I: Ecosystem Cloning (Cells 1-7)
 It adds Structural Foundation